jina-ai/jina/docs/advanced/experimental/kubernetes.md

 ## Deploy your `Flow`

-To deploy a `Flow` on `Kubernetes`, you have to set `infrastructure='K8S'` when creating the `Flow`.
+To deploy a `Flow` on `Kubernetes`, first, you have to generate kubernetes YAML configuration files from a Jina Flow.
-The context manager makes sure to deploy the `Flow` when entering the context and to clean it up when leaving the context.
+Then, you can use the `kubectl apply` command to create or update your Flow resources within your cluster.

 ```{caution}
 All Executors in the Flow should be used with `jinahub+docker://...` or `docker://...`.